Facial Reduction for Symmetry Reduced Semidefinite Doubly Nonnegative Programs: Facial reduction for the symmetry reduced program

-\item For our application, we note that the intersection $F_S\cap F_N$ is characterized by the facial representation $X\in V\Ss^r_+ V^T$ and $X_{ij}=0$ for appropriate indices $i,j$. \FR on the \SDP cone allows one to obtain a new \SDP problem of lower dimension, since the \SDP cone is \emph{self-reproducible}.
-However, the \DNN cone is \emph{not self-reproducible}, as it is clear there is no reason that the face is of proper dimension to be represented in a symmetric space.
-However, our splitting allows for a representation as the crossproduct of a \SDP cone and a $\Nn$ cone, see~\cref{sdp_afterB}, the paragraph after~\cref{sdp_afterB}, and \Cref{rem:DNNPovhRendl}, below.
+\item For our application, we note that the intersection $F_S\cap F_N$ is characterized by the facial representation $X\in V\Ss^r_+ V^T$ and $X_{ij}=0$ for appropriate indices $i,\!j$. \FR on the \PSD cone allows one to obtain a new \SDP problem of lower dimension, since any face of the \PSD cone is isomorphic to a smaller \PSD cone.
+However, the \DNN cone does not possess this property.
+Namely, a face of a \DNN cone is not necessarily isomorphic to a smaller \DNN cone.
+However, our splitting still allows for a simplification based on the Cartesian product of a \SDP cone and a $\Nn$ cone, see~\cref{sdp_afterB}, the paragraph after~\cref{sdp_afterB}, and \Cref{rem:DNNPovhRendl}, below.

 \end{enumerate} \end{remark}

 The \DNN program is defined as {\DNN optimal value, $p^*_{\DNN}$} {$p^*_{\DNN}$, \DNN optimal value}

 The symmetry reduced formulation of the \DNN program \cref{dnn_standard} is